gilmoregrills/soft-era-nvim/README.md

 Tries to support plugins that I use, which is why there are sections for telescope, which-key, and mini.indentscope, but if it doesn't play nicely with any other plugins then please feel free to create an issue/PR.

+Also uses italics for some highlight groups, so there's that :)

 ## Installation

 ### Lazy: